 In addition, Tom Hudson has been trained as a Florida Breath Test Operator, and as a NHTSA Drug Recognition Evaluator.
 In 2008, he took and passed the Board Certification test held by the National College for DUI Defense.
 Fewer than 100 lawyers nationwide have achieved Board Certification from the NCDD.
 His certification was renewed in 2013 and again in 2018, and he was named to the faculty to the National College for DUI Defense.
 He has been a member of the faculty of the NCDD Summer Session, held at the Harvard Law School, since 2014.

 The Florida Bar says, "Board certification recognizes attorneys' special knowledge, skills and proficiency in various areas of law and professionalism and ethics in practice."

 There is a difference between a Board-Certified general criminal lawyer and a Board-Certified DUI specialist.
-Florida does not yet recognize DUI Defense as a separate specialty, and so Tom Hudson is not yet certified as a specialist by the Florida Bar.
+Florida refuses to recognize DUI Defense as a separate specialty.
 However, the distinction between criminal defense and DUI defense is crucial.
 There are hundreds of board-certified criminal trial lawyers in Florida.
 Many of them have little or no expertise in DUI.

 Being a Board-Certified DUI Lawyer means knowing a lot of science.
 DUI cases are heavy on the forensic sciences, including blood and breath testing by gas chromatography and infrared spectroscopy.
 It is also important for a lawyer to be very familiar with how the body metabolizes alcohol and other impairing drugs, and also to know medical conditions which might mimic the effects of alcohol or drugs, like diabetes or high blood pressure.
 The lawyer must also learn about "metrology"--the study of measurement, and why some measurements are more reliable than others.

 And one other thing: DUI cases involve an automatic administrative license suspension.
 For that reason, a DUI specialist also has to know the license suspension laws and regulations.
 Many general criminal lawyers--even board-certified general criminal lawyers--are not familiar with the license suspension rules.

 The Hudson Law Office has represented thousands of citizens accused of crimes for nearly 35 years.
 Let us help you!